-Affected Environmental Feature(s) Project Phase Potential Effects Performance Objective Mitigation Strategy Monitori Provincial Land Use Plans Construction, Operation, and Decommissioning The Project is not protected under the Greenbelt Plan, Lake Simcoe Protection Plan, Niagara Escarpment Plan or Oak Ridges Moraine Conservation Plan.
+Affected Environmental Feature(s) Project Phase Potential Effects Performance Objective Mitigation Strategy Monitor Provincial Land Use Plans Construction, Operation, and Decommissioning The Project is not protected under the Greenbelt Plan, Lake Simcoe Protection Plan, Niagara Escarpment Plan or Oak Ridges Moraine Conservation Plan.
 No impacts under provincial plans or policies are anticipated.
 N/A N/A N/A Petroleum, Oil and Gas Resources Construction, Operation, and Decommissioning Fires and explosions from disturbance of existing oil and gas resources.
 Methane and sour gas releases from disturbance of existing oil and gas resources.
 No fires or explosions from existing oil and gas resources as a result of Project activities.
 No methane and sour gas releases from existing oil and gas resources as a result of Project activities.
-Project infrastructure has been sited with a clearance of over 75 metres from existing active wells.
-For Project infrastructure located within 75 metres of abandoned wells, a visual search will be conducted to confirm the condition of the abandoned well.
-If required, the abandoned well will be properly decommissioned prior to construction within 75 metres of the abandoned well.
-An engineer's report will be prepared outlining risks, mitigation, and emergency response procedures for wells within 75 metres of Project activities.
-Con Exis with The affe sou Res Existing Land Uses - Agriculture and Rural Resources Construction, Operation, and Decommissioning Loss of lands required for the lease period and farming practices .
+Project infrastructure has been sited with a clearance of over 75 m from existing active wells.
+For Project infrastructure located within 75 m of abandoned wells, a visual search will be conducted to confirm the condition of the abandoned well.
+If required, the abandoned well will be properly decommissioned prior to construction within 75 m of the abandoned well.
+An engineer's report will be prepared outlining risks, mitigation, and emergency response procedures for wells within 75 m of Project activities.
+Cor Exis with hav Proj occ will Existing Land Uses - Agriculture and Rural Resources Construction, Operation, and Decommissioning Loss of lands required for the lease period and farming practices.
 Potential impacts to drainage systems.
 Potential impact from soil compaction.
 Potential impact to crop production and yields.
 Minimize disturbance to agricultural lands, drainage systems, soil compaction and crop production.
 Siting of Project components in discussion with landowners.
 Compensation provided to the landowners who have Land Lease Agreements.
 Construction methods have been included that will avoid impacts to drainage systems and soil compaction thereby minimizing impacts to normal crop production and yields.
-Duri drain drain A lan Follo qual drain proc Conting Add Add Crop Game and Fisheries Resources Construction, Operation, and Decommissioning Disturbance to game species from noise and maintenance activities Minimize disturbance.
-Keep equipment in good working condition and regularly maintained to minimize noise Minimize impacts to aquatic resources see protection and mitigation measures under water bodies and natural heritage.
-Schedule construction periods to avoid impacts • Con oring Plan and Contingency Measures ontingency Measures xisting well records indicate 2 abandoned wells are located thin 75 metres of an access road and the transmission line. ne wells have been decommissioned and are not likely to be fected by Project activities.
-If a fire, explosion, or release of our gas occurs during Project activities, the Emergency esponse Plan will be implemented. uring construction the environmental inspector will monitor the ainage and soil remediation measures to be implemented. landowner complaint procedure will be established. ollowing construction all site areas will be monitored by alified professionals for a two year period to ensure that ainage systems are functioning properly and normal crop oduction is not reduced. ngency Measures dditional drainage system repairs as required dditional soil compaction relief measures as required. rop compensation, if necessary, to landowners. omplaint response protocol will be followed
+Duri drai A la Folle qua drai proc Conting Add Add Crop Game and Fisheries Resources Construction, Operation, and Decommissioning Disturbance to game species from noise and maintenance activities.
+Minimize disturbance.
+Keep equipment in good working condition and regularly maintained to minimize noise.
+Minimize impacts to aquatic resources see protection and mitigation measures under water bodies and natural heritage.
+Schedule construction periods to avoid impacts. • Cor oring Plan and Contingency Measures ontingency Measures xisting well records indicate 2 abandoned wells are located ithin 75 m of an access road and the collector line.
+The wells ave been decommissioned and are not likely to be affected by roject activities.
+If a fire, explosion, or release of sour gas ccurs during Project activities, the Emergency Response Plan Ill be implemented.

+Table 5.5 Environmental Effects Monitoring Plan - Land Use and Socio-Economic Features uring construction the environmental inspector will monitor the ainage and soil remediation measures to be implemented. landowner complaint procedure will be established. ollowing construction all site areas will be monitored by ualified professionals for a two year period to ensure that ainage systems are functioning properly and normal crop roduction is not reduced.

+dditional drainage system repairs as required. dditional soil compaction relief measures as required. rop compensation, if necessary, to landowners. omplaint response protocol will be followed.